15 Fun Family Christmas Traditions

 Wanting to do something for his parents that year, the young body comes up with the idea of getting up early and doing all the chores before his father gets up on Christmas morning.
 He sneaks back in bed just in time to hear his father come in to wake him up.
 The quiet joy of the boy at the surprise his father has at having all the chores done is wonderful.
 This tale of giving time and showing appreciation is especially wonderful for older elementary school kids.

-Our Favorite Holiday Recipes!Click thumbnail to view full-size
+Our Favorites!Click thumbnail to view full-size

 Nothing is more anticipated at our house than baking our traditionally favorite treats.
 You might even want to dress up in some special aprons and hats to make it more fun like my kids do.